 Our office does not use nitrous oxide as a sedation method.
 Of all the options to pair with anesthesia during an oral surgery, nitrous is less safe, less reliable, and can cause nausea and vomiting.

-We’re here for you.
-We like to think of our patients as an extended family.
-Our staff does everything we can so you feel as safe, relaxed and as comfortable as possible.
-We welcome your questions and concerns, so never be afraid to ask questions about anesthesia, sedation, your procedure, or anything else about the oral surgery process.
-As one of the top holistic oral healthcare providers in the area, we’re committed to our patients and their health—oral and mental.
-If you’re experiencing anxiety over an upcoming procedure or a visit to our office, let us know.
+As one of the top holistic oral healthcare providers in the greater Cincinnati area, we’re committed to our patients and their health, oral as well as mental.
+If you’re experiencing anxiety over an upcoming procedure or a visit to our office, simply let us know.
 We can talk things over with you and do our best to ease any lingering anxiety over sedatives and anesthetics.

 Dr. Puckett: Certified & Trained in IV Sedation for Oral Surgery